-- If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with Biaxin XL, like certain drugs that are used for high cholesterol, migraines, or mood problems.
-There are many drugs that must not be taken with this medicine.
+- If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with Biaxin XL (clarithromycin extended-release tablets), like certain drugs that are used for high cholesterol, migraines, or mood problems.
+There are many drugs that must not be taken with Biaxin XL (clarithromycin extended-release tablets).

-This is not a list of all drugs or health problems that interact with Biaxin XL.
+This is not a list of all drugs or health problems that interact with Biaxin XL (clarithromycin extended-release tablets).

 What are some things I need to know or do while I take Biaxin XL?

-- Tell all of your health care providers that you take Biaxin XL.
+- Tell all of your health care providers that you take Biaxin XL (clarithromycin extended-release tablets).
 This includes your doctors, nurses, pharmacists, and dentists.